bostlund/side_projects/README.md

 ## Repository Layout
 This repository is set up in the following way:

-- `us_national_parks/` contains a notebook that scraps data on visitation at US national parks
+- `us_national_parks/` contains a notebook that accesses data on visitation at US national parks

 I also want to link to this [specparam tutorial](https://github.com/fooof-tools/DevelopmentalDemo) I worked on with Tom Dononghue, Berenice Anaya, Kelley Gunther, Sarah Karalunas, Brad Voytek, and Koraly Pérez-Edgar.
 Broadly, the goal of this project was to publish a practical resource for developmental cognitive neuroscientists interested in using this [spectral parameterization](https://fooof-tools.github.io/fooof/) tool.
 Accompanying manuscript can be found [here](https://doi.org/10.1016/j.dcn.2022.101073).